 Time Base: The oscilloscope digitizes waveforms by acquiring the value of an input signal at discrete points.
 The time base helps to control how often the values are digitized.
-Use the TIME/DIV button to adjust the time base to a horizontal scale that suits your purpose.
+Use the SEC/DIV knob to adjust the time base to a horizontal scale that suits your purpose.